-Camera gimbals play a crucial role in isolating rotational movement of a camera.
-They are essential for smooth video capture, especially when the whole assembly is held by a walking camera operator.
-The Steadicam [4] was invented by Garrett Brown in 1975 and allows for a camera operator to physically move the camera and simultaneously capture smooth footage.
-It has been famously used in many Hollywood film productions, including Rocky (1976) [1], Goodfellas (1990) [43], and Indiana Jones and the Temple of Doom (1984) [46].
-Steadicams provide an extra layer of isolation from the camera operator compared to gimbals, in that they also dampen camera translation.
+Steadicam, Stabilizing Gimbals, and Active Tracking 2.1 Camera gimbals are essential for smooth video capture, especially when the whole assembly is held by a walking camera operator.

+Garrett Brown invented the Steadicam [5] in 1975.
+The Steadicam allows a camera operator to physically move the camera and simultaneously capture smooth footage.
+It has been famously used in many Hollywood film productions, including Rocky (1976) [2], Goodfellas (1990) [56], and Indiana Jones and the Temple of Doom (1984) [59].
+Steadicams provide an extra layer of isolation from the camera operator compared with gimbals in that they also dampen camera translation.
 Some are motorized to provide active stabilization and manual motorized control over the direction of the camera.
 Although the camera operator no longer has to worry about keeping the camera steady, the operator must still point the camera while moving, either electronically through a joystick or manually by rotating the camera assembly.

-BaseCam Electronics [12] develop different hardware and software components for the construction of stabilizing gimbals.
+BaseCam Electronics [14] developed different hardware and software components for the construction of stabilizing gimbals.
 Their firmware offers control and flexibility over every stabilization parameter.
 We build on top of their BaseCam Handy gimbal, which offers 3-axis control over camera orientation.
 Communication to the gimbal is achieved through a serial API that allows for online control and settings changes on the fly.